 At our worship, people of many backgrounds all gather to praise God as one body in Christ, and to embrace each other in God’s love.
-We are first, of course, a Christ-centered community, although a strong and proudly diverse congregation that celebrates that diversity.
+We are first, of course, a Christ-centered community, as well as an affirming church, a strong and proudly diverse congregation that celebrates that diversity.

 We are located in the “New Town” of Columbia, Maryland, a town which celebrated its 50th anniversary in 2017.
 Even though Columbia is 50 years old, it is still developing - always in flux, always in need of support.
 Christ Church recognizes that the prosperity and great features of our community are not shared by all of our residents, and are well aware that even within our own town there is poverty and there is brokenness.
 Part of our calling to ministry is serving those most in need.